 The ACM JEA invites submissions describing original research in experimental algorithmics.
 A typical submission to the ACM JEA will include an article, a suite of programs, and perhaps a collection of test data and computational results.
-This page has information on:

 An important aspect of preparing your paper for publication by ACM Press is to provide the proper indexing and retrieval information from the ACM Computing Classification System (CCS).
 This is beneficial to you because accurate categorization provides the reader with quick content reference, facilitating the search for related literature, as well as searches for your work in ACM's Digital Library and on other online resources.